cameronmurphy/bootstrap-menu-bundle/README.md

 ![Example 5](https://user-images.githubusercontent.com/1300032/54361573-60e59c80-46bb-11e9-89db-669a02f4b82b.png)

-The reason for this is Bootstrap Menu Bundle intelligently prunes Dropdowns to remove unnecessary dividers.
-Because the user is not permitted to see any items between 'Password Stuff' and 'Other Stuff' the 'Password Stuff' divider is also pruned.
+The reason for this is Bootstrap Menu Bundle intelligently prunes Dropdowns to remove unnecessary Dividers.
+Because the user is not permitted to see any items between 'Password Stuff' and 'Other Stuff', the 'Password Stuff' Divider is also pruned.

 Security can also be configured at a Dropdown level.
 Perhaps only administrators are allowed to use the 'Users' menu.
 ```yaml